helloSystem/docs/developer/rpi.md

 cmake ..
 make -j4
 make install
+# Currently Dock is installed to /usr/bin/cyber-dock.
+In the future is should be in /usr/local/bin/.
-ln -s /usr/local/bin/cyber-dock /usr/local/bin/Dock # Workaround for the 'launch' command to find it cd ../../
+ln -s /usr/bin/cyber-dock /usr/local/bin/Dock # Workaround for the 'launch' command to find it cd ../../
 ```